Free Interpreting Service for trade unions

 Trade unions can access the Free Interpreting Service to assist workers to access support and advice.

-Australia has a rich cultural diversity.
-The 2016 census revealed that Australians were born in almost 200 different countries and speak more than 300 languages.
+Australia has rich cultural and linguistic diversity.
+The 2021 census revealed that over 5.5 million Australians speak a language other than English at home.
+Furthermore, Australians represent over 250 different ancestries and speak more than 350 languages.

 Trade unions represent the interests of their members and help them to access supports.
-Trade unions can use credentialed interpreters to communicate technical or complex information to members with limited or no English language proficiency.
-This is particularly important when explaining entitlements, advocating on behalf of a member or promoting workplace health and safety.
+Trade unions can engage a credentialed interpreter to communicate technical or complex information to members with limited or no English language proficiency.
+This is particularly important when explaining entitlements, advocating on behalf of a member, or promoting workplace health and safety.

 Using the Free Interpreting Service is easy and convenient.
-It is quick and simple to register and you will be connected to a phone interpreter within a few minutes.
+It is quick and simple to register and you will be connected to a phone interpreter within a few minutes of calling.

 Services available to trade unions